eawiggans/readme-generator/utils/sample/README.md

 - [Questions](#questions)

 ## Installation
-f
+Generate

 ## Usage
-d
+Use

 ## Credits
-d
+dkfajsdjfkal

 ## License

 ## Tests
-d
+kasjfld

 ## Questions
-If you have any questions, you can reach me [here](mailto:d)
+If you have any questions, you can reach me [here](mailto:slkfajd)

-You can view my GitHub profile and repositories [here](https://github.com/d)
+You can view my GitHub profile and repository [here](https://github.com/ksdfjdk)